Pippa Middleton pregnant: Kate Middleton's sister's due date and baby details revealed

-Pippa Middleton has announced that she and husband James Matthews are expecting their first baby together - here's what we know.
+Pippa Middleton and husband James Matthews are expecting their first baby together - here's what we know from their approaching due date to baby details.

-The Duchess of Cambridge's younger sister, 34-year-old Pippa, is expecting her first child with husband James Matthews - a 42-year-old financier.
+Pippa Middleton is currently pregnant with her first baby with husband James Matthews - a 42-year-old financier.

+With reports suggesting Kate Middleton could miss Princess Eugenie's wedding because of her sister's due date, we take a look into Pippa's pregnancy details.

-Here's what we know about her pregnancy so far.
+Here's what we know about the upcoming birth and what Pippa's said about being pregnant:

 Credit: Getty

-The couple are due in October, with The Sun revealing that they broke the news to their family at the time of their twelve-week scan in April this year.
+The couple are due in October, supposedly around the 12th hence the clash with the royal wedding, with The Sun revealing that they broke the news to their family at the time of their twelve-week scan in April 2018.

 After weeks of speculation that was shrouded by sister Kate's birth to Prince Louis, Pippa confirmed her pregnancy in her fitness column for Waitrose Weekend.